chrismullins/MEPViewer/Resources/PyQt4-MacOSX.md

 # Installing PyQt4 on Mac OS X.
 There's no prebuilt installer for pyqt4 on this platform, so we need to compile it ourselves.
 If you've never compiled anything before feel free to ask Chris -- he's writing this as an instructional for himself before he forgets.
 He thinks writing in 3rd person is weird.
+Most of these instructions are taken from [this page](http://www.noktec.be/python/how-to-install-pyqt4-on-osx).

 ## [Homebrew](http://brew.sh/)
 If you use homebrew, this should be easy.
 Just execute the following commands in a terminal: